 Board of Directors

-Dr. Jerold Bell – Term: One year
+Dr. Jerold Bell – Class of 2026

 Jerold S. Bell, DVM, is an adjunct professor of genetics at Cummings School of Veterinary Medicine at Tufts University.
 He also practices at Freshwater Veterinary Hospital in Enfield, Connecticut.
 He earned his DVM from Cornell University and was trained in genetics and genetic counseling at Michigan State University and University of Missouri.
 Dr. Bell chairs the WSAVA hereditary diseases committee, is on the board of directors for the Orthopedic Foundation for Animals, and the American Kennel Club Canine Health & Welfare advisory panel.
 He and his wife Candice are breeder/owners of Gordon Setters, with multiple Best in Show dogs, National Specialty winners, Master Hunters and Westminster breed winners.

-Dominic Palleschi Carota – Term: Two years
+Dominic Palleschi Carota – Class of 2027

+Dominic has owned and been actively involved in the Pharaoh Hound Breed for 31 years.
+He serves as the Treasurer of the Hudson River Valley Hound Association (HRVHA), Field Trial Chairman for HRVHA Lure Coursing Tests and Trials and Assistant Show Chairman for HRVHA Conformation Events.
+He has served as the Pharaoh Hound Club of America Delegate to the American Kennel Club (AKC) since 2011.
+Dominic served on the AKC Board of Directors from 2017 to 2025 and served as Vice Chairman from 2020 to 2025.
 Dominic is a Licensed AKC Lure Coursing Test and Trial Judge as well as a Conformation Breeder Judge.
 His dogs and those that he bred and co-bred compete in Conformation, Lure Coursing, Obedience, Rally and Scent Work.
 Dominic and the Hallam Kennel were named the 2014 AKC Breeder of the Year in Performance (Lure Coursing).
 Dominic is the recipient of the Pharaoh Hound Club of America Eastern Honors Sportsmanship Award and has been awarded multiple National Owner Handler Series (NOHS) Best in Shows with Dogs he bred.
 He is the breeder and co-breeder of 50 Dual Champion Titled Pharaoh Hounds.

-Dr. Marty Greer – Term: Two years
+Dr. Marty Greer – Class of 2027

 Dr. Geer is a 1981 graduate from Iowa State University and a 2010 graduate of Marquette Law School.
 She established the Brownsville Small Animal Clinic in 1982 and has a special interest in Pediatrics and Reproduction.
 In 2022, she opened a Canine Semen Freezing Center, International Canine Semen Bank – Wisconsin (ICSB-WI/IL) and became Penn-Hip certified.
 Dr. Greer raises and shows Pembroke Welsh Corgis and Danish Swedish Farmdogs, and her family has raised five puppies for Canine Companions for Independence, a service dog organization.
 She is active in the community as a member of the AVMA, NEWVMA, AAVSB, APDT, AAFP, SVME, The Society for Theriogenology, the Fond du Lac Kennel Club, The Kettle Moraine Kennel Club, the Pembroke Welsh Corgi Club of America, Lakeshore Pembroke Welsh Corgi Kennel Club, and the Lomira Area Chamber of Commerce.
 She is on the Board of Directors for the Society for Veterinary Medical Ethics, American Veterinary Medical Law Association, and the Society for Theriogenology.
 Dr. Greer also served on the Animal Welfare Committee and Education Committee for the Wisconsin Veterinary Medical Association and is president of the National Animal Interest Alliance.

-Dr. Joellen Gregory – Term: Three years
+Dr. Joellen Gregory – Class of 2028

 Dr. Gregory is a 2005 graduate from the University of Minnesota College of Veterinary Medicine.
 During school, she was a two-time AKC veterinary scholarship recipient, thanks to her involvement with the dog fancy.
 She has shown otterhounds in conformation, obedience, agility, and tracking since the late 1990s.
 Dr. Gregory has a special interest in reproduction, genetics, and canine sports medicine.
 She is currently studying to become a Diplomate for the American College of Theriogenologists.
 She is a member of the American Veterinary Medical Association and the Society for Theriogenology.